RabbitMQ performance monitoring and capacity management

 Get a high-level overview of all your RabbitMQ components within each monitored cluster in your environment.

 Artificial intelligence identifies performance issues and correlates them, pinpointing to the root cause.

 Easily drill down into the metrics of individual nodes to find the root cause of problems and potential bottlenecks.

-    With RabbitMQ message-related metrics from Dynatrace you’ll immediately know when there is a trouble in your RabbitMQ instances.
+With Dynatrace’s RabbitMQ message-related metrics you’ll immediately know when there is a trouble in your RabbitMQ instances.
 Where there is problem, we show you which nodes are affected.
-From there it’s simple to drill down into the metrics of individual nodes to find the root cause of problems and potential bottlenecks.
+From there it’s simple to drill down into the metrics of individual nodes to find the root cause of problems.

 If Dynatrace observes a phenomenon such as a metric violation or a process crashing in your environment, it represents them as “events”.
 Artificial intelligence correlates such events and shows you the root cause of a problem.

-    Dynatrace provides valuable RabbitMQ node metrics on each RabbitMQ process page.
-The following metrics are available:
+Dynatrace provides valuable RabbitMQ node metrics on each RabbitMQ process page, including:

 “We want to have the right tool.
 Instead of using separate tools for web monitoring, application performance management and server monitoring we now have a single all-in-one solution, Dynatrace.”